seoheng/FU-Contrib-changingNotional/README.md

 	-- Create date: 26-Sep-16
 	-- Description:	1.
 This stored procedure is called from MOS Reports Manager --              2.
-The purpose of the stored procedure is to retrieve and compute returns for futures --              3.
-The CRM Relative Portfolios NAV is bgn of day NAV -- Change date: 2016-09-26 - (C005) To take into account of daily changing notional values
+The purpose of the stored procedure is to retrieve and compute returns for futures -- Change date: 2016-09-26 - (C005) To take into account of daily changing notional values
 	-- =======================================================================================================================================